CT Scan of the Abdomen

 People with kidney failure or other kidney problems should talk with their healthcare

 provider.
-In some cases, the contrast dye can cause kidney failure, and people with
+In some cases, the contrast dye can cause kidney failure.
+People with kidney

 There may be other risks depending on your specific medical problems.
 Be sure to discuss